YuriyIvon/DatabaseBenchmark/README.md

 * `String`
 * `Text`

-`Queryable` gives a hint if the field is going to participate in query conditions.
+`Queryable` gives a hint if the column is going to participate in query conditions.
 Based on this information some table builders may generate more optimal definitions.

 Once the definition is ready, you can create the table in all database management systems you are comparing: